twr14152/go2run/ssh_client/README.md

 The file naming convention is used to determined how the device is configured.

 The file main.go uses a hostfile to determine which devices to log into.
+You can call it what ever you want just be sure to add it to the loginHosts() section.

 hostfile.txt
 - hostname:port